99205 CPT Code | Description, Reimbursement, Modifier & Examples

 Example 12

-Initial office visit for a 34-year-old uremic Type I diabetic patient referred for ESRD modality assessment and planning.
+Initial office visit for a 34-years-old uremic Type I diabetic patient referred for ESRD modality assessment and planning.
 (Nephrology)

 Example 13